 As funding becomes available for this Repetitive Loss Area, the City will undertake a more detailed Mini-Master Drainage Plan to identify alternative solutions to the flooding problems and recommend a public works project.
 The actual construction of any public works project may require the acquisition of properties and/or drainage easements.
 The City will continue to fulfill its maintenance responsibility for channels, drainageways, and storm sewer inlets and pipes.
-At this time, the City has identified the following actions which may be appropriate for RLA #36.
+At this time, the City has identified the following actions which may be appropriate for RLA #44.

-- Extend and/or improve the storm sewer system to better collect storm water runoff. - Create overland flow path to allow better drainage of ponded water to the Creek.
+- Create berms and swales to direct stormwater runoff away from structures. - Create overland flow path to allow better drainage of ponded water. - Acquire flood prone properties on a voluntary basis.